carlosrojasquiroz/SummerReport/README.md

 ## 🗂 Files

 ### Datasets
-- `Argentina_DataSet.xlsx`: This file has information on the Argentinean economy, like dates on financial crises, debt to GDP ratio, TFP, investment, net exports, real exchange rate, sovereign spreads, an others.
+- `Argentina_DataSet.xlsx`: This file contains information on the Argentinean economy, like dates on financial crises, debt to GDP ratio, TFP, investment, net exports, real exchange rate, sovereign spreads, an others.
 - `CountriesDefault.xlsx`: Information of tradable and nontradable GDPs for the following defaulters:
     -  Argentina, 2002
     -  Chile, 1983